lhartfiel/dream_travel_app/README.md

-# dream_travel_app
+# Dream Travel App

+##Description
-Website that matches travelers around the world for exchanges
+This website will match travelers around the world with one another for language exchanges, housing options and travel companions.

+##Technology
+* WordPress/PHP
+* JavaScript
+* SCSS